 You can deduct all the necessary expenses that your business incurs from your business income, as long as the amount of these expenses is reasonable.
 This includes the cost of business travel, computers, and other business equipment, as well as the cost of your offices.
 If your business suffers a loss, you can deduct it from other income you earn (such as retirement income).

 If you need help determining the best tax credits and deductions for seniors, we are here to help.
-Seeking assistance from a Social Security disability lawyer can help you understand every aspect of the process.
+Seeking assistance from a Pittsburgh disability Lawyer can help you understand every aspect of the process.
 When you receive disability benefits, it can become easier to manage your household and medical expenses.
 You can discuss your concerns with our attorneys and learn what steps you can take to manage the situation.